waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Counter-Strategy:** If Rollout chain reaches Turn 4 or 5, switch to fodder Pokémon (FRITTATA, KIMCHI, etc.) to tank the hit and force a reset.
   - GNEISS (Female) is immune to Miltank's Attract.
   - Use Super Potions to maintain HP above 30.
 - **Battle Status:** Started Turn 4207.
 Clefairy defeated.
-Miltank active.
-GNEISS at full HP.
-Rollout chain reset.
+Miltank active (approx 65% HP).
+GNEISS at 55/57 HP.
+Miltank's Rollout chain reset.
+Magnitude 7 used.

 # NPCs & Trainers
 - Juggler Irwin (Super Nerd sprite) at (5, 10) on Route 35: Voltorb x4.
 Defeated.